Sailing from Liverpool

 Liverpool • Praia da Vitoria, Portugal • Horta, Portugal • Ponta Delgada, Portugal • Lisbon, Portugal • Leixoes (for Oporto), Portugal • Liverpool

-• Up to £200 David Urquhart Sky Travel Voucher
+• Up to £200 per person David Urquhart Sky Travel Voucher

 Pretty Praia da Vitoria, the former capital of the Azores, is a town steeped in history.
 Originally heavily fortified, Praia has a fascinating historic quarter, and a stunning natural harbour that’s overlooked by the impressive 16th century Fort of Santa Catarina.